ghc/ghc/docs/users_guide/glasgow_exts.rst

     Allow use of functional dependencies in class declarations.

-Functional dependencies are implemented as described by [Jones2000]_.Mark Jones in
+Functional dependencies are implemented as described by Mark Jones in [Jones2000]_.

 Functional dependencies are introduced by a vertical bar in the syntax of a class declaration; e.g. ::